Welcome to the ULTIMATE list of ways to improve your posture… everyday!

 22. Do not walk with your palms facing behind you

-This will place your shoulder in a bad position and encourage you to walk with a slouched posture.
+This will place your shoulder in a bad position and encourage you to walk with hunched shoulders.

 There is absolutely no way you can maintain good posture if your workstation is not designed to support you.

-Talk to someone from HR to get a health professional to specifically assess your office chair, desk and computer position.
+Talk to someone from work to get a health professional to specifically assess your office chair, desk and computer position.

 25. Download my FREE E-book: How to set up your workstation